Inclusive of all taxes · Free delivery over ₹999

 Manufacturer: CADILA PHARMA

-Disclaimer: Product information is for awareness only and does not replace medical advice.
+Medical disclaimer: product information is for awareness only and does not replace medical advice.
 For Rx medicines, a valid prescription is required.
 Consult your doctor or pharmacist for personalised guidance.
+Sources: Manufacturer labeling, CDSCO/Indian regulatory information, established medical literature (DPP-4 and SGLT2 inhibitor class data), standard clinical guidelines for type 2 diabetes